JUSTICE takes the privacy of its supporters very seriously and adheres to all aspects of General Data Protection Regulation (GDPR).

 If you are unhappy about how your personal data is managed you can raise a concern or complaint with the Information Commissioner, telephone: 0303 123 1113 website: www.ico.org.uk

-We may request proof of identity to be able to fulfill your request.
+We may request proof of identity to be able to fulfil your request.

 How long we keep your information for